 Maintain a Healthy Bounce Rate

-An email verification service removes all invalid email addresses from your list, reduces bounces, and shows you as a trusted sender to other mail services.
+That’s where email verification comes in.
+It removes invalid addresses before you send, reduces bounces, and helps position you as a trusted sender.

 Reduce Spam Complaints